Saltwater Fly Fishing Guiding in Kristiansand, Norway

 Trip Details

 Everything you need to know for planning your trip can be found below.
-If you want assistance or have any questions, write to us at info@learntheland.se!
+If you want assistance or have any questions, click here!

 From June to August, the Southern coast of Norway offers an incredible opportunity to experience saltwater fly fishing for species like pollack, cod, sea trout, mackerel, and wrasse.

-In this privately guided experience, we will explore diverse fishing opportunities, like hunting the rocky marks for large pollack and cod (reaching up to 5 kg.) and sight fishing sea trout from elevated vantage points.
-The fishing action is fast-paced and you can anticipate productive and memorable fishing days.
+In this privately guided experience, we will explore the rugged coastline for diverse fishing opportunities, like hunting the rocky marks for pollack and cod (which can reach up to ~5 kg.) and sight fishing fickle sea trout from elevated vantage points.
+The fishing action is fast-paced and you can typically anticipate productive and memorable fishing days.

 What's Included?